r1d1/iwcmar/README.md

   * Camera ready submission: 22.05.2019
   * Workshop: 23 or 24 May 2019

-Submission are expected to follow the official ICRA style available at [ttps://www.ieee.org/conferences/publishing/templates.html](ttps://www.ieee.org/conferences/publishing/templates.html).
-Submissions are done via Microsoft CMT at [https://cmt3.research.microsoft.com/IWCMAR2019](https://cmt3.research.microsoft.com/IWCMAR2019).
+Submission are expected to follow the official ICRA style available at [https://www.ieee.org/conferences/publishing/templates.html](ttps://www.ieee.org/conferences/publishing/templates.html).
+Contributions are to be submitted via Microsoft CMT at [https://cmt3.research.microsoft.com/IWCMAR2019](https://cmt3.research.microsoft.com/IWCMAR2019).

 All submissions will be peer-reviewed.
 Accepted papers will be presented during the workshop in a poster session.
 Outstanding papers will be presented as oral spotlight talks and invited to submit an extended version to a special issue of Frontiers in Neurorobotics on "Computational Models of Affordance for Robotics", a journal published by Frontiers.
 The review process for the journal is independent from the review for this workshop.